arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         The normalization type in MobileBERT.
     classifier_dropout (`float`, *optional*):
         The dropout ratio for the classification head.

+.. class:: transformers.models.modernbert.configuration_modernbert.ModernBertConfig(vocab_size=50368, hidden_size=768, intermediate_size=1152, num_hidden_layers=22, num_attention_heads=12, hidden_activation='gelu', max_position_embeddings=8192, initializer_range=0.02, initializer_cutoff_factor=2.0, norm_eps=1e-05, norm_bias=False, pad_token_id=50283, eos_token_id=50282, bos_token_id=50281, cls_token_id=50281, sep_token_id=50282, global_rope_theta=160000.0, attention_bias=False, attention_dropout=0.0, global_attn_every_n_layers=3, local_attention=128, local_rope_theta=10000.0, embedding_dropout=0.0, mlp_bias=False, mlp_dropout=0.0, decoder_bias=True, classifier_pooling: Literal['cls', 'mean'] = 'cls', classifier_dropout=0.0, classifier_bias=False, classifier_activation='gelu', deterministic_flash_attn=False, sparse_prediction=False, sparse_pred_ignore_index=-100, reference_compile=None, repad_logits_with_grad=False, **kwargs)

+The ModernBERT model was proposed in `Smarter, Better, Faster, Longer: A Modern Bidirectional Encoder for Fast, Memory Efficient, and Long Context Finetuning and Inference <https://arxiv.org/abs/2412.13663>`__ by Benjamin Warner, Antoine Chaffin, Benjamin Clavié, Orion Weller, Oskar Hallström, Said Taghadouini, Alexis Galalgher, Raja Bisas, Faisal Ladhak, Tom Aarsen, Nathan Cooper, Grifin Adams, Jeremy Howard and Iacopo Poli.

+It is a refresh of the traditional encoder architecture, as used in previous models such as `BERT <https://huggingface.co/docs/transformers/en/model_doc/bert>`__ and `RoBERTa <https://huggingface.co/docs/transformers/en/model_doc/roberta>`__.

+It builds on BERT and implements many modern architectural improvements which have been developed since its original release, such as:
+- `Rotary Positional Embeddings <https://huggingface.co/blog/designing-positional-encoding>`__ to support sequences of up to 8192 tokens.
+- `Unpadding <https://arxiv.org/abs/2208.08124>`__ to ensure no compute is wasted on padding tokens, speeding up processing time for batches with mixed-length sequences.
+- `GeGLU <https://arxiv.org/abs/2002.05202>`__ Replacing the original MLP layers with GeGLU layers, shown to improve performance.
+- `Alternating Attention <https://arxiv.org/abs/2004.05150v2>`__ where most attention layers employ a sliding window of 128 tokens, with Global Attention only used every 3 layers.
+- `Flash Attention <https://github.com/Dao-AILab/flash-attention>`__ to speed up processing.
+- A model designed following recent `The Case for Co-Designing Model Architectures with Hardware <https://arxiv.org/abs/2401.14489>`__, ensuring maximum efficiency across inference GPUs.
+- Modern training data scales (2 trillion tokens) and mixtures (including code ande math data)

+The abstract from the paper is the following:

+*Encoder-only transformer models such as BERT offer a great performance-size tradeoff for retrieval and classification tasks with respect to larger decoder-only models.
+Despite being the workhorse of numerous production pipelines, there have been limited Pareto improvements to BERT since its release.
+In this paper, we introduce ModernBERT, bringing modern model optimizations to encoder-only models and representing a major Pareto improvement over older encoders.
+Trained on 2 trillion tokens with a native 8192 sequence length, ModernBERT models exhibit state-of-the-art results on a large pool of evaluations encompassing diverse classification tasks and both single and multi-vector retrieval on different domains (including code).
+In addition to strong downstream performance, ModernBERT is also the most speed and memory efficient encoder and is designed for inference on common GPUs.*

+The original code can be found `here <https://github.com/answerdotai/modernbert>`__.

+Args:
+    vocab_size (`int`, *optional*, defaults to 50368):
+        Vocabulary size of the ModernBert model.
+Defines the number of different tokens that can be represented by the `inputs_ids` passed when calling ``ModernBertModel``
+    hidden_size (`int`, *optional*, defaults to 768):
+        Dimension of the hidden representations.
+    intermediate_size (`int`, *optional*, defaults to 1152):
+        Dimension of the MLP representations.
+    num_hidden_layers (`int`, *optional*, defaults to 22):
+        Number of hidden layers in the Transformer decoder. num_attention_heads (`int`, *optional*, defaults to 12):
+        Number of attention heads for each attention layer in the Transformer decoder. hidden_activation (`str` or `function`, *optional*, defaults to `"gelu"`):
+        The non-linear activation function (function or string) in the decoder.
+Will default to `"gelu"` if not specified.
+    max_position_embeddings (`int`, *optional*, defaults to 8192):
+        The maximum sequence length that this model might ever be used with. initializer_range (`float`, *optional*, defaults to 0.02):
+        The standard deviation of the truncated_normal_initializer for initializing all weight matrices. initializer_cutoff_factor (`float`, *optional*, defaults to 2.0):
+        The cutoff factor for the truncated_normal_initializer for initializing all weight matrices. norm_eps (`float`, *optional*, defaults to 1e-05):
+        The epsilon used by the rms normalization layers. norm_bias (`bool`, *optional*, defaults to `False`):
+        Whether to use bias in the normalization layers. pad_token_id (`int`, *optional*, defaults to 50283):
+        Padding token id.
+    eos_token_id (`int`, *optional*, defaults to 50282):
+        End of stream token id.
+    bos_token_id (`int`, *optional*, defaults to 50281):
+        Beginning of stream token id.
+    cls_token_id (`int`, *optional*, defaults to 50281):
+        Classification token id.
+    sep_token_id (`int`, *optional*, defaults to 50282):
+        Separation token id.
+    global_rope_theta (`float`, *optional*, defaults to 160000.0):
+        The base period of the global RoPE embeddings. attention_bias (`bool`, *optional*, defaults to `False`):
+        Whether to use a bias in the query, key, value and output projection layers during self-attention. attention_dropout (`float`, *optional*, defaults to 0.0):
+        The dropout ratio for the attention probabilities. global_attn_every_n_layers (`int`, *optional*, defaults to 3):
+        The number of layers between global attention layers. local_attention (`int`, *optional*, defaults to 128):
+        The window size for local attention.
+    local_rope_theta (`float`, *optional*, defaults to 10000.0):
+        The base period of the local RoPE embeddings. embedding_dropout (`float`, *optional*, defaults to 0.0):
+        The dropout ratio for the embeddings.
+    mlp_bias (`bool`, *optional*, defaults to `False`):
+        Whether to use bias in the MLP layers. mlp_dropout (`float`, *optional*, defaults to 0.0):
+        The dropout ratio for the MLP layers. decoder_bias (`bool`, *optional*, defaults to `True`):
+        Whether to use bias in the decoder layers. classifier_pooling (`str`, *optional*, defaults to `"cls"`):
+        The pooling method for the classifier.
+Should be either `"cls"` or `"mean"`.
+In local attention layers, the CLS token doesn't attend to all tokens on long sequences. classifier_dropout (`float`, *optional*, defaults to 0.0):
+        The dropout ratio for the classifier.
+    classifier_bias (`bool`, *optional*, defaults to `False`):
+        Whether to use bias in the classifier. classifier_activation (`str`, *optional*, defaults to `"gelu"`):
+        The activation function for the classifier.
+    deterministic_flash_attn (`bool`, *optional*, defaults to `False`):
+        Whether to use deterministic flash attention.
+If `False`, inference will be faster but not deterministic. sparse_prediction (`bool`, *optional*, defaults to `False`):
+        Whether to use sparse prediction for the masked language model instead of returning the full dense logits. sparse_pred_ignore_index (`int`, *optional*, defaults to -100):
+        The index to ignore for the sparse prediction. reference_compile (`bool`, *optional*):
+        Whether to compile the layers of the model which were compiled during pretraining.
+If `None`, then parts of the model will be compiled if 1) `triton` is installed, 2) the model is not on MPS, 3) the model is not shared between devices, and 4) the model is not resized after initialization.
+If `True`, then the model may be faster in some scenarios.
+    repad_logits_with_grad (`bool`, *optional*, defaults to `False`):
+        When True, ModernBertForMaskedLM keeps track of the logits' gradient when repadding for output.
+This only applies when using Flash Attention 2 with passed labels.
+Otherwise output logits always have a gradient.

 .. class:: transformers.models.moshi.configuration_moshi.MoshiConfig(vocab_size=32000, hidden_size=4096, num_hidden_layers=32, num_attention_heads=32, num_key_value_heads=None, audio_vocab_size=None, max_position_embeddings=3000, rope_theta=10000.0, hidden_act='silu', head_dim=None, initializer_range=0.02, use_cache=True, sliding_window=3000, attention_dropout=0.0, ffn_dim=22528, rms_norm_eps=1e-08, num_codebooks=8, tie_word_embeddings=False, **kwargs)